-Fig. 83: Window switch
+Window switch

-If the exhaust gas stack is installed below a window, an ALDE window switch is installed at the corresponding window.
+If the exhaust gas stack is installed below a window, the window switch is installed at the corresponding window.

-This unit is a contact switch automatically shutting down the heater when this window is opened, in order to prevent any exhaust gases from entering the vehicle interior.
+The window switch is a contact switch that automatically shuts down the heater when this window is opened so that no exhaust gases enter the vehicle interior.